davidji99/terraform-provider-herokux/docs/resources/postgres_mtls.md

 page_title: "HerokuX: herokux_postgres_mtls"
 sidebar_current: "docs-herokux-resource-postgres-mtls"
 description: |-
-  Provides a resource to manage the MTLS configuration of a postgres database
+  Provides a resource to manage the MTLS configuration for Heroku Private or Shield Postgres.
 ---

 # herokux\_postgres\_mtls

-This resource manages the MTLS configuration of an existing Private or Shield Heroku Postgres database (version 10 or above).
+This resource manages the MTLS configuration for Heroku Private or Shield Postgres database (version 10 or above).
-Essentially, this resource provisions and deprovisions MTLS for a target database.

 ### Initial Certificate
 Upon successful MTLS provisioning, Heroku provisions a certificate ready for use by clients.